 At the first class session of the year, all teachers will share with their students their individual expectations for behavior and grading in their classroom.
 This contract will be sent home with the students during the first week of school.
-Teachers should clearly outline their individual procedures for students retaking quizzes and exams and re-submitting class work as well as steps to be taken to make up work when students are legally excused from school.
-Students who are not legally excused from missing class may not make up work.
+Teachers should clearly outline their individual procedures for students retaking quizzes and exams and re-submitting class work as well as steps to be taken to make up work when students are legally excused from missing class may not make up work.